 Image: Toby Green

-Green's first major historical work was Inquisition: The Reign of Fear (Macmillan, 2007; Thomas Dunne, 2009), and this was followed by The Rise of the Trans-Atlantic Slave Trade in Western Africa, 1300-1589 (Cambridge University Press, 2012) and most recently the prize-winning book A Fistful of Shells: West Africa from the Rise of the Slave Trade to the Age of Revolution (Allen Lane/Chicago University Press, 2019).
-Awarded a Philip Leverhulme Prize in History in 2017, Green is also the author of a biography of the first Bishop of Michoacan in Mexico, Thomas More's Magician (2004, Weidenfeld & Nicolson); of the novels Imaginary Crimes (2013) and Colombian Roulette (2016), both published by Mkuki na Nyota; and of two early travel books, Saddled with Darwin (1999) and Meeting the Invisible Man (2001).
+Green's first major historical work was Inquisition: The Reign of Fear (Macmillan, 2007; Thomas Dunne, 2009), and this was followed by The Rise of the Trans-Atlantic Slave Trade in Western Africa, 1300-1589 (Cambridge University Press, 2012) and the prize-winning book A Fistful of Shells: West Africa from the Rise of the Slave Trade to the Age of Revolution (Allen Lane/Chicago University Press, 2019).
+Green is also the author of a biography of the first Bishop of Michoacan in Mexico, Thomas More's Magician (2004, Weidenfeld & Nicolson); of the novels Imaginary Crimes (2013) and Colombian Roulette (2016), both published by Mkuki na Nyota; and of two early travel books, Saddled with Darwin (1999) and Meeting the Invisible Man (2001).
 Since October 2020, he has been working on the impacts of responses to Covid-19 from an internationalist perspective: his book, The Covid Consensus: The New Politics of Global Inequality was published by Hurst and OUP in Spring 2021, and he is now preparing a coauthored second edition with Thomas Fazi, to be published in November 2022.

-Beyond ongoing writing projects, Green's work today encompasses the research of early African history and public access to it.
-In the UK he developed a new A level option with the OCR A level board, "African Kingdoms: 1400-1800", which launched in 2015 (see www.africankingdoms.co.uk); and he has helped develop a series of teaching resources aimed at younger children, also available on this site.
-He is also co-ordinating editor of a new team-written coursebook for West African secondary schoolchildren, alongside historians from Fourah Bay College (Sierra Leone), Kwame Nkrumah University of Science and Technology (Ghana), Michigan State University, and the National Centre for Arts and Culture (The Gambia), which is freely available to download across the continent from an eplatform at https:///wasscehistorytextbook.wordpress.com; and is part of the management team for a new network for academics from Portuguese-speaking Africa, https://resal.website.
+Beyond ongoing writing projects, Green's work has focussed on research into early African history and public access to it.
+In the UK he developed a new A level option with the OCR A level board, "African Kingdoms: 1400-1800" (see www.africankingdoms.co.uk); and he has helped develop a series of teaching resources aimed at younger children, also available on this site.
+He is also co-ordinating editor of a team-written coursebook for West African secondary schoolchildren, alongside historians from Fourah Bay College (Sierra Leone), Kwame Nkrumah University of Science and Technology (Ghana), Michigan State University, and the National Centre for Arts and Culture (The Gambia), which is freely available to download across the continent from an eplatform at https:///wasscehistorytextbook.wordpress.com; and is part of the management team for a new network for academics from Portuguese-speaking Africa, https://resal.website.

 This is the text-only version of this page.
 Click here to see this page with graphics.